What to do with kids at Disney’s Grand Floridian Resort!

 One day we sat around the fire on the beach and roasted marshmallows while another quiet afternoon we decorated Minnie Mouse ears with the recreation staff.

 In addition to the special activities, Disney’s Grand Floridian boasts not one, not two, but 3 pool areas.
-A slide, an Alice and Wonderland themed water park, and a sprawling zero-entry pool where the whole family can enjoy.
+Your kids will love the 181 foot long slide, an Alice and Wonderland themed water park, and a sprawling zero-entry pool where the whole family can enjoy.

 In addition to the kid-friendly amenities, you cannot discount the convenience to the parks and entertainment.